A tech community creating rising tides together

 About New Tech Northwest

-You can attend, advertise to, or sponsor our quarterly one-of-a-kind special Seattle, Eastside, Tacoma, and Portland events (cumulatively averaging 600+ attendees each month), or our bi-annual job fairs (averaging 500+ candidates), to connect with the PNW tech community’s finest.
+You can attend, advertise to, present at, or sponsor our monthly one-of-a-kind special Seattle, Eastside, and Portland events (cumulatively averaging 350+ attendees each month), or our bi-annual job fairs (averaging 500+ candidates), to connect with the PNW tech community’s finest.

 Together, this is where we celebrate the world class innovation being developed in your backyard (the 2nd biggest tech talent pool in North America) with you while inspiring and supporting each other to create more together.
 Join us!